 - Treating pain or fever with medications such as paracetamol.

-With more complicated and repeated infections there may be an underlying cause (eg: urinary reflux in children).
+With more complicated and recurrent infections there may be an underlying cause such as urinary (vesicoureteral) reflux in children.
 If an underlying cause is suspected it needs to be identified and appropriately treated where possible.
-Diagnostic tests that may be used include ultrasound scans and specialised x-rays of the urinary tract.
+Diagnostic tests that may be used include ultrasound or computerised tomography (CT) scans and specialised x-rays of the urinary tract.

-If there is a history of repeated UTIs due to a known underlying cause, low-dose antibiotics may be given daily for a period of weeks or months to prevent UTIs developing.
+If there is a history of recurrent UTIs due to a known underlying cause, a cystoscopy may be performed to see inside the urethra and bladder, and low-dose antibiotics may be given daily for a period of weeks or months to prevent UTIs developing.
 If kidney infection develops, hospitalisation may be required so that antibiotics can be administered through a drip.

 The following general steps can help prevent a UTI developing: